benwangtch/express/README.md

 # EXPRESS: A Model-Agnostic Explainable Property Valuation System with Neighbor Imputation.
+Our system is an Explainable Property Valuation System called EXPRESS, which can be used by banks and financial institutions that make loans for house buyers, property buyers or sellers who plan to buy or sell properties.

 System screenshot of input page.<br/>

 ![Image](/assests/express.png "Interface of EXPRESS")